s04/zigsyphus/README.md

 # The Myth of Zigsyphus

-Every day at `13:37` UTC, GitHub Actions picks one Exercism Zig problem, sends it through OpenRouter's `openrouter/free`, runs `zig test`, and commits the result.
-Passing is optional.
-The audit log is not.
+Every day at `13:37` UTC, GitHub Actions picks one Exercism Zig problem, sends it through OpenRouter's `openrouter/free` model router, runs `zig test`, and commits the result.
+Pass/fail is logged here and published on this website.

 Attempt history: https://s04.github.io/zigsyphus/